 Innovation is at the core of everything Burton does – from the earliest days of establishing the sport of snowboarding through decades of creating the best possible products for it – it’s inherently part of their DNA, including their approach to sustainability.
-A couple of years back the team at Burton created an impressive set of sustainability benchmarks to meet by 2020, with less than a year to go, we’re checking in to see if they’re on track to reaching these goals.
+A couple of years back the team at Burton created an impressive set of sustainability benchmarks to meet by 2020, and we’re checking in to see if they’re on track to reaching these goals.

 In terms of protecting our playground they are keyed in on action and advocacy, living the ethos of giving more than you take.
 By 2020 they aim to divert 75% of their waste from the landfill at global headquarters, and in the name of reducing, reusing, and recycling (and composting) they are at 59% completion – engaging their employees and visitors alike to act responsibly.

 Some of their goals have more visible impacts, like the state of affairs in their factories, headquarters, and events.
 For example, Burton is striving toward 100% Fair Labor Association compliance in their factories by 2020.
 Meaning every single person working in a Burton factory is doing so in the safest, healthiest, and most environmentally friendly conditions.
-Today, they are at 81%, and in great shape to hit that 100% mark in under a year.
+Today, they are at 81%, and in great shape to hit that 100% mark by the end of 2020.

 Another highly visible goal – to make the Burton US Open carbon neutral – was already achieved in 2017, and they are currently 80% of their way to making the event zero waste.
 Think about how powerful that message is to every person that interacts with the event.
 And an especially exciting goal from a consumer standpoint is making 100% recyclable and compostable retail packaging, which they are just shy of halfway to achieving, sitting at 49% progress.
 They also set the goal of 80% recycled content packaging, which they are at 44% progress on.